AntonKrug/docker-images/README.md

 The following containers are used for the following:

  - **documentation-builders-ng** To generate SoftConsole (and related) documentation and deploy it to ReadTheDocs or GitHub pages.
 Compared to the previous **documentation-builders** containers, these are python3 based instead of python2.
+It can be used on documentation for a whole project and also quickly applied on single file readme's to generate single page self-contained HTMLs/PDFs

  - **ead** A tool which can apply hexdumps in bulk and produce C/H files for easy integration with C projects